starbeamjs/starbeam/packages/universal/tags/README.md

 This package contains the implementation of "tags".

+## Package surface status

+`@starbeam/tags` is a low-level package for Starbeam implementors.
+It supports reactive primitives, renderers, and other protocol-level integrations that need to inspect or compose validation tags.

+It is not the normal app-author API.
+Most Starbeam code works with reactive values such as `Cell`, `Formula`, and `CachedFormula`, and lets those values own their tags internally.

 All reactive value are tagged values: they represent a JavaScript value and have a tag that can be used to composably validate the value.